 The Identification Part of the Reading is the Most Stressful Part

-Both for the Spirit, who is anxious about making sure they say the right thing to be identified by you, and for the medium, who is anxious about producing it for you, so you don’t think they are a fraud.
+Both for the Spirit, who is hopeful about making sure they say the right thing to be identified by you, and for the medium, who is hopeful about producing it for you, so you don’t think they are a fraud.

 Your loved one wants to be remembered, and they aren’t always sure they will be.